 Don’t overdo the resting though.
 You still need light exercise to increase blood flow and speed up recovery time.

-Chamomile is a herb that’s often used in aromatherapy, especially in massage.
-It has anti-inflammatory properties and is excellent for treating muscle spasms.
+Chamomile is a wonderful natural herb muscle relaxer.
+It’s often used in aromatherapy, especially in massage.
+It’s been used for medicinal purposes for hundreds of years.
+As well as being a fantastic muscle relaxant, Chamomile also has antiseptic and anti-inflammatory properties.
+It’s excellent for treating muscle spasms.

-You can use it as a massage oil, or you can drink chamomile tea.
+You can use Chamomile essential oil as a massage oil, or you can drink chamomile tea.

 Cherry juice / tart cherries